tudelft/indiflightSupport/Simulation/README.md

 It will connect to the container and allow pausing the app and settings breakpoints and so on.
 Open your browser at `http://localhost:5000` for the visualization

-Of course you can also connect other debuggers, see the `.vscode/launch.json` for the arguments used.
+Of course you can also connect other debuggers, see the `.vscode/launch.json` in `indiflight` for the arguments used.

 #### Step 5 -- Get log from latest container